MSE Alumna Erin Jackson to Compete in Winter Olympics

 Erin Jackson

-The 2015 University of Florida Materials Science and Engineering alumna traded her inline skates for ice skates just four months ago.
-Now she is competing in Pyeongchang, South Korea, Sunday as a member of Team U.S.A. in Olympic long-track speedskating.
+The 2015 University of Florida Materials Science & Engineering alumna traded her inline skates for ice skates just four months ago.
+Now, she is competing in Pyeongchang, South Korea, on Sunday as a member of Team U.S.A. in Olympic long-track speedskating.

 Even more surprising, Jackson is from Ocala, where the closest ice rinks are more than an hour away.
 Though inline skating has been a feeder for top ice speedskating competitors.

-During her time in the Department of Materials Science and Engineering, Jackson worked with Dr. Jack Mecholsky.
+During her time at UF, Jackson worked with Jack Mecholsky, Ph.D.
 Her undergraduate thesis focused on fracture mechanics of dental ceramics and was completed in conjunction with UF’s Center for Dental Biomaterials.

 “I think she developed the skills of organization and timeliness from her love of athletics,” Mecholsky said.
 “Her senior thesis work was outstanding and will contribute to a journal publication.”